btkelly/android-svsu-acm-20131120/README.md

   -Create module groups for multi-module Maven projects
 5. Lastly you will have to create run configurations for each step.
 Do this using the drop down at the top and click edit configs.
 Click the + symbol and create a new Maven config.
 Set the root of the config to the root of the step you would like to build.
 In the command line section paste the following command.

-clean install -Dmave.test.skip=true android:deploy android:run
+clean install -Dmaven.test.skip=true android:deploy android:run